casey-bowman/valley/README.md

 # Valley

-*Valley* is a new bitcoin tool I hope to use to show how the bitcoin code I write works, to me and to others.
+*Valley* is an app with libraries for working with bitcoin transactions.

+---

+## tx-ray (tex-ray)
+*tx-ray* is a library for working more easily with raw bitcoin transactions.

-The initial goal for *Valley* is to aid in the display and transformation of bitcoin transactions using existing open-source libraries and a bit of new TypeScript library code
+The goal is to combine abstract functionality with a rather raw display of transactions for demo purposes.

-Other goals include working with lightning and ordinals.

-Initially *Valley* is focussing on the use of bitcoin-js, bitcoin-core, alexbosworth/lightning, bdk, ldk, and ord.

-All of these libraries have been written in JavaScript/TypeScript or Rust. *Valley* itself is to include a TypeScript library, separable from the tool.

-*Valley* is open to taking a more polyglot approach over time, adding services as needed.